 This is true for most exploration and invention in history.
 The fact is, visions do not come with majority support, and the execution of the vision is filled with setbacks in the form of mistakes, failures, and shortcomings that provide fodder for the critics.
 In response to these setbacks and critics, you can either quit, adapt, or get stronger, smarter, and overcome.
 If the critics prevail, the status quo prevails, and the corresponding change and opportunities die.
 You will never know what could have been.

 Your willingness to persevere directly correlates to your fundamental belief in the outcome, your resources and your team, because the ultimate fact is, critics do not write great novels, produce great movies, build great buildings, invent cures, lead companies, build products, or change society.
 They criticize.
 Criticism is important to improve a process, but it should not be the lasting legacy.

 What’s your involvement in ESP?

-While I oversee a number of personal private equity investments, I’ve pretty much evolved to WEP and ESP full time.
-This has turned into a larger investment and a larger scope project than I originally anticipated (more than $200 million), and I personally have tens of millions of dollars of capital invested.
-It’s much more of a lifestyle investment as I’ve had the pleasure of interacting and working with my wife and family on this endeavor, and I’ve developed some great relationships/friendships with my partners.
+While I oversee a number of personal private equity and real estate investments, I’ve pretty much evolved to our equestrian operations in Florida, North Carolina, and Colorado full time.
+This has turned into a larger investment and a larger scope project than I originally anticipated but its much more of a lifestyle investment as I’ve had the pleasure of interacting and working with my wife and family on this endeavor, and I’ve developed some great relationships/friendships with my partners.

 What is the overall goal?

-To transform Wellington from a community with a large, seven-week horse show and playground for the wealthy into the premiere equestrian lifestyle destination in the world.
+To transform equestrian sport from an elitist fragmented fringe market into a more respected and valued lifestyle and sport option and to create the premiere lifestyle destinations in the word.
 The vision is centered around the love of the horse and making the sport more accessible to anyone with an interest, regardless of financial resources—whether a direct participant or a spectator.

 What’s been the biggest challenge?